do-community/cloud_haiku/README.md

 ```

 Keep the layout as `haiku`.
 Next to the `title:` put the title of your haiku.
 Next to the `author:` put your name (this can be just your first name or a pseudonym if you would like).

+Please do not add any other lines to the above format.

 **Note**: We are using Travis CI as a test suite to help us automatically test markdown files.
 While maintainers sometimes need to override the test suite, disabling it as a contributor will cause extra work for maintainers.
 Please keep your markdown heading to be exactly as is described above in order to ensure that your pull request will be merged.